 First of all, let’s talk about the one that you are an expert, in branding.
 Tell us about that piece.
 Is it a visual thing?
 Is it how you speak?
 What is it about the branding piece on social media that people that are using it for a business need to know?

-Cher Jones: So at the individual level, and that’s really where my expertise is, is how you show up, how you talk about yourself, but making sure there’s a consistent and cohesive brand.
+Cher Jones: OK, so at the individual level and that’s really where my expertise is, is how you show up, how you talk, talk about yourself, but making sure there’s a consistent and cohesive brand.
 That is strategic.
 It doesn’t have to be perfectly polished and perfected because we don’t trust that anymore.
-We want to see some real.
-We connect with the real.
+We want to see some real, we want to see, we connect with the real.
 We want to feel like that person is accessible.
 But at the end of the day, when you’re thinking about your brand and how it shows up when you’ve got to figure out what’s your money network, so that you are spending a majority of your time on that network.
 You can decide that you want to be on five networks.
 But what happens?
 What happens when you do that is you spread yourself too thin and the real Cher won’t show up because I’m just spread too thin and I’m just basically responding at a surface level.

 So you can go in and dive in, and connect with the people at the end, your money network, whatever network that makes sense for you as far as the best opportunities and the best conversion on those opportunities.
 But at the end of the day, even though my money network is on LinkedIn, I know that from a cohesive brand perspective, when you check me out on Facebook, when you check me out on Instagram or Twitter or anywhere else, you see that I am the same person, maybe a slightly different angle, a different viewpoint.

 Absolutely.
 And I guess that translates over also where you are using social media to promote something.
-Let’s talk a little bit about that.
-Because, traditional advertising, billboards, what have you, ads, they’re always static unless they were on TV.
-But they’re always, like you said, traditional and traditional advertising is very produced.
+Let’s talk a little bit about that, because, traditional advertising, billboards, what have your ads, they’re always static unless they were on TV.
+But they’re always like you said, traditional TV, traditional advertising is very produced.
 Now, when you’re looking at marketing and promoting in social media, what do people need to know?

-So don’t wait.
-Because what people do is they never share the behind the scenes and they just post their “Oh, I’m ready to launch.
-I have all my creative together.
-Let’s go.”
+So don’t wait, because what people do is they never share the behind the scenes and they just post their “oh, I’m ready to launch, I have all my creative together, let’s go”.
 The beauty of social media is telling the story.
-So all of these creatives that you have and you’ve invested into, now people are invested into the story, even telling the story of working with these designers today.
+So all of these creatives that you have and you’ve invested into, now people are invested into the story, like even telling the story of working with these designers today.
 It’s frustrating or it’s awesome.
 And I have these two things.
 Tell me, what do you think?
 And then people want to hear the final and want to see the final product.
-Also, if you’re strategic about it, this is where the strategy doesn’t just post it.
+Also, you’ve been if you’re strategic about it, this is where the strategy doesn’t just post it.

 “Credibility plus visibility equals opportunity” ~Cher Jones

 I don’t think it is.
-I think if you are authentically you and if you’re recognizable . . .
-We always have to be safe at the end of the day.
+I think if you are authentically you and if you’re recognizable….we always have to be safe at the end of the day.
 So I want to be safe, especially in the professional environment.
 You really got to be safe in how you show up.
-Like there are certain things that if you wouldn’t say that in a network event, don’t post it in your professional environment.
-But at the same time, if you are comfortable enough posting it on a YouTube comment or as a Tweet or Facebook or wherever, you better be comfortable enough that if someone says, “Hey, I saw that thing that you posted on Instagram or that comment,” you need to be able to own it.
-But you also have to recognize the platform you’re using at the time.
-So engagement matters at the end of the day because engagement is what makes the algorithm go.
+Like there are certain things that if you wouldn’t say that in-network event, don’t post it in your professional environment.
+But at the same time, if you are comfortable enough posting it on a YouTube comment or as a tweet or Facebook or wherever, you better be comfortable enough that if someone says, “hey, I saw that thing that you posted on Instagram or that comment”, you need to be able to own it.
+But no, you also have to recognize the platform you’re using at the time.
+So engagement matters at the end of the day because engagement is what makes the algorithm go right.
 So this is really important.